 Gretyl Kinsey: Welcome to the Content Strategy Experts Podcast, brought to you by Scriptorium.
 Since 1997, Scriptorium has helped companies manage, structure, organize, and distribute content in an efficient way.
 In episode 43, we talk about how to make sure you’re selecting the right tools for developing and managing content.
 Hello, and welcome.
 I am Gretyl Kinsey.

 Alan Pringle: Welcome to the Content Strategy Experts podcast brought to you by Scriptorium.
 Since 1997 Scriptorium has helped companies manage, structure, organize and distribute content in an efficient way.
 In episode 25 we begin an occasional series on content strategy pitfalls.
 What are the traps, snares and dangers that the intrepid content strategist will encounter?
 What’s the best way to avoid danger, injury and even project death?
 In this episode we’ll focus on software and tool problems.

 Markdown is a text-based markup language designed for content authoring.
 Using a limited set of formatting marks, you can create content and render it to HTML or another format.
-There’s a growing buzz about Markdown in the technical communication community.
-While great for quick content … Read More

 Getting your DITA content into a high-design format like InDesign is a tricky prospect.
 The biggest stumbling block is the fact that there is no intrinsic link between your ICML and the template that you flow it into.
 In the end, your InDesign template (you’re using one, right?) is the most important part of a DITA to ICML workflow; it contains the actual styles that will control how your output appears.

 For his 1959 horror movie The Tingler, director/producer William Castle had movie theater seats rigged with buzzers to scare moviegoers during a scene when the Tingler creature is loose in a theater.
 Patrons in those seats probably didn’t enjoy the jolt—or making a spectacle of themselves because of the Tingler’s “attack.”

 If you can’t handle some rough-and-tumble adversity, you are not ready to manage the implementation of a new content strategy.